 My name is Jake and I am a recent graduate of Queen’s University.
-My personal experience struggling with depression and anxiety turned me into a mental health advocate.
+And my personal experience struggling with depression and anxiety turned me into a mental health advocate.
 I have advocated for mental health through public speaking, writing, and community organizing through my involvement with MindBeacon, Jack.org, Bell Let’s Talk, RBC Future Launch and now Eli’s Place.
-In my spare time I love spending time with friends and family, reading and being active.
+In my spare time, I love spending time with friends and family, reading and being active.

-In my 1st year of university, I struggled deeply with my mental health.
+During my 1st year of university, I struggled deeply with my mental health.
 Moving away from home was challenging and transitioning to a new unfamiliar environment was a big shock.
-There were a lot of days where I felt sad, lonely, empty and hopeless.
-There were days where getting out of bed required all of my energy.
-There were days where I didn’t leave my room.
+There were a lot of days when I felt sad, lonely, empty and hopeless.
+Days when getting out of bed required all of my energy, days when I didn’t leave my room.

 Despite my internal struggle, I didn’t tell anyone about what I was going through.
 I didn’t tell my roommate; I didn’t tell any of my friends and I didn’t tell my siblings.

-I kept a happy face even when I didn’t feel like it, to the outside world there is no way that anyone would have known I was struggling.
-I didn’t show any signs about what I was going through.
+Even when I didn’t feel like it, I kept a happy face, to the outside world there is no way that anyone would have known I was struggling.
+And I didn’t show any signs of what I was going through.

 I made it through first year without telling anyone except for my parents.
-I was scared about how other people would react and I didn’t know how to communicate what I was going through.
+Above all, scared about how other people would react.
+Because I didn’t know how to communicate what I was going through.

-Fast forward to 2nd year where my mental health deteriorated significantly.
+Fast forward to 2nd year when my mental health deteriorated significantly.
 I had panic attacks almost every day, I couldn’t pay attention in class and I experienced massive mood swings.
-I knew that this wasn’t sustainable so I decided to take the semester off and go home.
+This wasn’t sustainable, so I decided to take the semester off and go home.

 Once I got home I focused all of my time on getting better.
 I started seeing a psychiatrist, took medication, practiced cognitive behavioural therapy, meditated regularly and got into yoga.
 There was no one thing that made me feel better, it was a result of committing to all of these items on a daily basis.